awsdocs/aws-codebuild-user-guide/doc_source/use-codebuild-agent.md

    codebuild_build.sh [-i image_name] [-a artifact_output_directory] [options]
    ```

- The AWS CodeBuild agent is available from [https://hub\.docker\.com/r/amazon/aws\-codebuild\-local/](https://hub.docker.com/r/amazon/aws-codebuild-local/)\.
+ The CodeBuild agent is available from [https://hub\.docker\.com/r/amazon/aws\-codebuild\-local/](https://hub.docker.com/r/amazon/aws-codebuild-local/)\.
 Its Secure Hash Algorithm \(SHA\) signature is `7cae4f31566fc8a0411b79af5c5dbab144b53e30e25d20bff0320e0f68053678`\.
 You can use this to identify the version of the agent\.
 To see the agent's SHA signature, run the following command:

 ```
 docker inspect amazon/aws-codebuild-local
 ```

-## Receive Notifications for New AWS CodeBuild Agent Versions<a name="receive-codebuild-agent-notifications"></a>
+## Receive Notifications for New CodeBuild Agent Versions<a name="receive-codebuild-agent-notifications"></a>

  Amazon SNS can notify you when new versions of the AWS CodeBuild Agent are released\.
 Use the following procedure to subscribe to these notifications\.

- ** To subscribe to the AWS CodeBuild Agent notifications:**
+ ** To subscribe to the CodeBuild Agent notifications:**

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v2/home](https://console.aws.amazon.com/sns/v2/home)\.